NWChemEx/.github/docs/source/design/overall_justifications/py_bindings.rst

 - Bindings are generated automatically.
 No boilerplate!!
 - Use of LLVM makes it future-proof (bindings evolve with the compilers).
 - Supports packaging bindings for distribution.
+- Used by a number of high-profile projects at CERN.

 Cons:

+- Appears to have more or less a single maintainer.
 - Bindings are in ``cppyy.gbl`` namespace, leading to a slightly awkward UI.
 - Bindings learned from inspecting headers, which, especially for template classes/functions, have a tendency to leak a lot of low-level APIs (take a